EdwardMGonzalez/Skolden/Adventures/second_session.md

 Parchment is the deed to the estate.
 Yarl of Horstad.
 Think it would hold up if challenged.

 Stopped here to rest.
-We'll hunt the warewolf in the morning.
+We'll hunt the werewolf in the morning.